 SAFe Fellow and Principal Consultant

-Richard has over 30 years’ experience in software and systems development, in roles ranging from developer to executive, and has been leading large-scale Agile transformations for well over 15 years.
-Richard actively works on advancing SAFe’s Lean-Agile methods as a SAFe Fellow and methodologist.
-As a principal consultant, he is passionate about helping organizations create a better environment to deliver value, improve quality, flow and being more engaging and fun.
-Richard is also the co-author of SAFe Distilled and the SAFe® Reference Guide and the product owner for the SAFe® Lean Portfolio Management course.
+Richard has over 30 years’ experience in software and systems development, in roles ranging from developer to executive.
+He has been leading large-scale Agile transformations for over 15 years.
+As a Principal Consultant, he is passionate about helping organizations create a better environment to deliver value, improve quality, flow, and being more engaging and fun.
+Richard is the co-author of SAFe® Distilled and the SAFe® Reference Guide and the product owner for the SAFe® Lean Portfolio Management course.

 SAFe Fellow and Principal Consultant